 ii.
 Much of the conceptual work has been completed, and operational flow of your project has been established (to some degree);

 iii.
 You’ve had the wherewithal to test your idea before coming to investors.
 VC and Angel investors don’t like to have their time wasted.

 The last thing you want is a potential investor to say “I just don’t understand.”
 If you hear that uttered, you know you’ve lost the room.
 The best way to prevent some other guy from walking out the door with your money is to have a functioning prototype built by people who know what they’re doing.

 It’s an effective way to communicate your idea and to show your dedication.
 It helps to convince a room full of angel investors that, in spite of all the danger associated with investing in a startup, you have what it takes to see the project through and to make it a success.

 We have a few last pieces of advice:

-VCs and Angel investors want to know you – as mentioned above, you and your personality is what most investors actually fund.
-Let a bit of your natural self come through.
+VCs and Angel investors want to know you – as mentioned above, you and your personality are what most investors actually fund.
+Let a bit of your natural self-come through.

 • Honesty is key;

 Investors usually know when someone is lying to them, and nobody enjoys that.
 Investors will go over every little thing you say with a fine tooth comb – so cut out any junk, be yourself, and tell the truth.

 Passion means commitment and dedication.
 Don’t be afraid to show how much your dream means to you – like dreamers do!